Two new super integrable hierarchies and a generalized super-AKNS hierarchy: Introduction

 The construction of new isospectral and non-isospectral integrable systems has long been a topic of fundamental importance in soliton theory and the study of integrable systems.
 Existing results demonstrate that the compatibility condition of spectral problems provides an effective method for constructing such systems.
 From a mathematical perspective, implementing this approach within the framework of Lie (super)algebras is widely favored, though numerous results have also been obtained in other (super) spaces \cite{ssp,22ssp}.

-Gui-Zhang Tu first proposed the trace identity for constructing Hamiltonian structures of continuous and discrete integrable systems \cite{tr,discrete}.
-Building on this, Wen-Xiu Ma introduced the supertrace identity to construct super-Hamiltonian structures for super integrable systems associated with Lie superalgebras, demonstrating its application to the Lie superalgebra $B(0,1)$ \cite{str}.
+G.Z.
+Tu first proposed the trace identity for constructing Hamiltonian structures of continuous and discrete integrable systems \cite{tr,discrete}.
+Building on this, W.X.
+Ma introduced the supertrace identity to construct super-Hamiltonian structures for super-integrable systems associated with Lie superalgebras, demonstrating its application to the Lie superalgebra $B(0,1)$ \cite{str}.
 On $B(0,1)$, he further derived the super-AKNS hierarchy and constructed its corresponding super-Hamiltonian structure.
-Similarly, working on the super $\mathfrak{sl}(2,\mathbb{R})$, Metin G\"{u}rses and \"{O}mer O\u{g}uz also derived the super-AKNS hierarchy \cite{sl2r}.
-H. F. Wang, Y. F. Zhang and C. Z. Li proposed a method of generation of multi-component super integrable hierarchies by constructing a new type of multi-component Lie superalgebra $sl(2N,1)$\cite{23H}.
-On the Lie superalgebra $\mathfrak{sl}(2,1)$, Jing-Wei Han and Jing Yu constructed a generalized super AKNS hierarchy \cite{sl21}.
-Furthermore, on $\mathfrak{sl}(2,\mathbb{R})$, Hai-Yan Zhu et al. derived a new integrable generalization of the classical Wadati-Konno-Ichikawa hierarchy \cite{WKI}.
-Many other scholars have derived notable physical equations on Lie superalgebras, including the super KdV, super cKdV, super KP, and super Dirac hierarchies, among others \cite{scKdV,sAKNS,twotype,NLS,KP,sDirac,23Dirac,23LS}.
-The super-GJ and super-Yang hierarchies were presented by Si-Xing Tao and Tie-Cheng Xia \cite{GJYang}, while Wen-Xiu Ma and Ru-Guang Zhou provided a soliton hierarchy for a multicomponent AKNS equation \cite{ad}.

-The general procedure for constructing super integrable systems and their super-Hamiltonian structures from Lie superalgebras is as follows.
+Similarly, working on $\mathfrak{sl}(2,\mathbb{R})$, M. G\"{u}rses and \"{O}.
+O\u{g}uz also derived the super-AKNS hierarchy \cite{sl2r}.
+H. F. Wang, Y. F. Zhang and C. Z. Li proposed a method of generation of multi-component super-integrable hierarchies by constructing a new type of multi-component Lie superalgebra $sl(2N,1)$\cite{23H}.
+On the Lie superalgebra $\mathfrak{sl}(2,1)$, J.W.
+Han and J. Yu constructed a generalized super-AKNS hierarchy \cite{sl21}.
+Furthermore, on $\mathfrak{sl}(2,\mathbb{R})$, H.Y.
+Zhu et al. derived a new integrable generalization of the classical Wadati-Konno-Ichikawa hierarchy \cite{WKI}.
+Many other scholars have derived notable physical equations on Lie superalgebras, including the super-KdV, super-cKdV, super-KP, and super-Dirac hierarchies, among others \cite{scKdV,sAKNS,twotype,NLS,KP,sDirac,23Dirac,23LS}.
+The super-GJ and super-Yang hierarchies were presented by S.X.
+Tao and T.C.
+Xia \cite{GJYang}, while W.X.
+Ma and R.G.
+Zhou provided a soliton hierarchy for a multicomponent AKNS equation \cite{ad}.
+The general procedure for constructing super-integrable systems and their super-Hamiltonian structures from Lie superalgebras is as follows.

 First, consider a spectral problem

 where $U = U(u, \lambda)$, $V = V(v, \lambda) \in \widetilde{\mathfrak{g}}$, and $\widetilde{\mathfrak{g}}$ is a matrix loop algebra of a Lie superalgebra (for a non-isospectral problem, $\lambda_t \neq 0$).